pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 4. Create Horace PR (if required) - if a Herbert PR has been created too the Horace PR must not be merged until the Herbert PR has been merged
 5. If the build / test of the PR against the Release branch succeeds on all platforms, and the code has been reviewed, the PR can be merged.

+### Releases

+The Jenkins build artifacts are are not accessible outside of STFC.
+End users will be directed to GitHub to access packaged releases.

+A 'deploy' pipeline will be created ([Horace #73](https://github.com/pace-neutrons/Horace/issues/73)).

+This will:

+- tag the `master` branch with the release number (`Rm_n_o`)
+- copy the built artifact to GitHub

+The release tag will be an anchor for any subsequently needed release branch and patch branches.

+The version number is stored in a text file (`VERSION`) in the root of the Herbert and Horace source.
+This will follow [semantic versioning](https://semver.org/) and is used in the build process to set the version number in the MATLAB and compiled C++ components.

-### Hot fixing
+### Patch releases

-Patch releases should be tested and built through the same build pipeline as the initial production releases.
+Patch releases will be made to releases branches to resolve specific bugs identified.
+These should be tested and built through the same build pipeline as the initial production releases.

 <img src="./images/10_git_hotfix_branches.png">

 1. User reports issue
-2. Bug report issue created in GitHub/Issues documenting how to reproduce
+2. Bug report issue created in GitHub/Issues documenting how to reproduce, and include any custom scripts or data that triggered the issue
 3. Fix developed on a branch (`xxx_branch`) taken from the *release* tag (`Rm_n_o`)
 4. All tests likely to be affected by changes in Herbert and Horace must be run on developers machine
 5. PR created for merge into Release branch (`rel_m_n`) *and* `master` branch.
 If this is the first release patch, the branch will need to be created